 And rightly so.
 After Faith and Beatrice kiss in front of him, Leo says he wants to round up all the gays and shoot them.
-Leo’s ideology is mostly based on whatever suits him at the time rather than any actual brand of Neo-Nazism, except perhaps modern American internet-bred branches.
-He’s more of a wannabe Neo-Nazi than anything else.
+Leo’s ideology is mostly based on whatever suits him at the time rather than any actual brand of Neo-Nazism, except perhaps modern internet-bred branches; he’s more of a wannabe Neo-Nazi than anything else.
 (Someone in middle school once told me the “shoot the gays” line in total honesty.
-He always wondered why he had no friends.)
+He always wondered why he ate lunch alone.)

 But Dan doesn’t just stand up to Leo.
 He says, “Anyone who admires Hitler should bite a bullet in a bunker.”
 Dan’s got suicide on the mind, of course, because of his father, but telling people to commit suicide is generally frowned upon.
 Later Leo says, and Dan replies,

 “What, you want me to go full Waco?”

 “You mean kill your family in a fire?
 Yes, please.
 Do the world a favor.”